BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ```

 The code above can be called from [Jupyter Notebook or JupyterLab](https://jupyter.org/), [Spyder](https://www.spyder-ide.org/), or your IDE of preference.
 It is also possible to add images to the viewer from code.
+Download [this image](https://github.com/zoccoler/blog/tree/napari_plugin_desing/marcelo_zoccoler/entry_user_interf3/images/21_Map_of_Tabuaeran_Kiribati_blue.png) and put it in the same folder as the code.
 Let's expand the code a bit:

 ```
 import napari
 from skimage.io import imread

 viewer = napari.Viewer()
-napari_image = imread('../images/21_Map_of_Tabuaeran_Kiribati_blue.png')   # Reads an image from file
+napari_image = imread('21_Map_of_Tabuaeran_Kiribati_blue.png')      # Reads an image from file
 viewer.add_image(napari_image, name='napari_island')                # Adds the image to the viewer and give the image layer a name
 ```

-After executing the block of code above, you should get the image below (`No module named 'skimage'`?
-Remember to install scikit-image in your environment with `conda install -c conda-forge scikit-image`):
+After executing the block of code above, you should get the image below:
+(`No module named 'skimage'`?
+Remember to install scikit-image in your environment with `conda install -c conda-forge scikit-image`)

 ![](images/napari_island_in_napari.png)